Xanthi: Early modern

 The Metropolitan Cathedral of Saint John the Baptist.

 By 1715, Xanthi, as well as Genisea, became renowned for its tobacco quality.
 Many foreign sightseers traveled throughout the region and described both the life and struggles of the locals.
 The tobacco trade throughout Europe led Xanthi into a course of prosperity.
 George Demetriou was active in the Xanthi area during the Greek Revolution of 1821.
 In March and April 1829 two earthquakes leveled the city, however, they played a decisive role in the further developments as the city's rebuilding immediately got underway.
 In 1870, the city of Genisea was burned down and thus all of the agencies and services were transferred to Xanthi which, at that time, had a population of about 10,000 inhabitants.
 In 1891, a rail line was established near the city, while further economic development led to the founding of schools and associations.
 During the late period of Ottoman rule until 1912, the city was administratively located in the Sanjak of Gümülcine within the Adrianople Vilayet.

 Balkan Wars

-During the First Balkan War, Xanthi was captured by the Bulgarian army from the Ottomans in 8 November 1912.
+During the First Balkan War, Xanthi was captured by the Bulgarian army from the Ottomans on 8 November 1912.
 In the Second Balkan War the Greek army captured it in July 1913.
 However, with the Treaty of Bucharest, Xanthi along with Western Thrace were ceded to Bulgaria (where it was also called Скеча Skecha), and remained a part of the latter until the end of World War I. Following the Bulgarian defeat in this war, Western Thrace came under Allied administration and on 4 October 1919 the Greek army under Georgios Leonardopoulos command entered the city.
 That date is today celebrated in Xanthi as the anniversary of its liberation.
 Second lieutenant Gavriel Ladas, who was from Xanthi, led the first Greek troops in the city.
 Ladas became the mayor of Xanthi from 1959 to 1964.